Body hate destroys your motivation.

 ― Simone de Beauvoir

 I have spoken with countless number of people, mostly women, who speak about their confidence in so many areas of their lives.
-From being a great parent, to achieving top positions in large corporations, to leadership positions in community organizations, to meaningful work in government, as clergy, as educators, to entrepreneur, etc.
+From being a great parent, to achieving top positions in large corporations, to leadership positions in community organizations, to meaningful work in government, as clergy, as educators, to entrepreneurs, etc.

 Those who are outwardly successful often speak about the dread they feel when they think about their bodies, just as those who are less stereotypically successful.

 Both sides of the success coin are not living their lives to the fullest.
+No matter what you might see outwardly, at work, school, on social media, etc. body hate destroys confidence in your abilities.

 This thought loop, “I want this; no, you can’t have it” zaps any hope of pushing yourself through the fear and the imperfections, your humanness, that in reality will help you take your first step forward.